bricker0/choropleth_map/README.md

 # choropleth_map
 In this tutorial you will learn how to make a choropleth map using SDG indicator data and QGIS.
+This presentation was developed for students in the <a href="https://www.uu.nl/bachelors/en/global-sustainability-science">Global Sustainability Science Bachelors at Utrecht University.</a> However, everyone is welcome to follow along - until the point where I introduce ArcGIS online.

 A choropleth map is a thematic map that uses colour to represent a specific value and then fill a geographic area (in this case countries).
 For example, a map of the world where each country is coloured based on the % of people living under the poverty line – which is associated with SDG 1 (See figure X).
 Choropleth maps represent quantitative, enumerated and normalized data (meaning data that is based on a specific scale) and rely on the visual variable colour value (or shade or saturation of a single colour) to create an inherent order from light-to-dark colours or from dark-to-light colours.
 Choropleth maps may also use colour hue (specific shade of a colour) and colour saturation in multi-coloured schemes and all diverging schemes.